COVID-19 Vaccine FAQ

 About COVID-19 Vaccinations

 Tools like vaccines.gov will usually show which vaccine a provider is giving.
-The CDC recommends you get whichever bivalent vaccine is available.
+The CDC recommends you get whichever vaccine is available.
 Keep in mind that:

 The FDA now recommends a single Pfizer or Moderna bivalent dose for unvaccinated adults.
 Unvaccinated children ages 6 months to 4 years should receive two doses of the Moderna bivalent vaccine or three doses of the Pfizer bivalent vaccine.